cosmos/iavl/docs/proof/proof.md

 a=1   b=2
 ```

-A `RangeProof` contains the following data, as well as JSON tags for easy serialization:
+A `RangeProof` contains the following data, as well as JSON tags for serialization:

 ```go
 type RangeProof struct {